joseph-flinn/site/frontend/posts/consuming-books.md

 way to utilize the talent for success.

 ## 22
-Learning and growth happens in small iterative steps.
+Learning and growth happen in small iterative steps.
 These steps will take us into the long term future and they cannot be skipped.

 ## 26